BehindTheMusicTree/the-music-tree-api/README.md

-# myfreemp3-api-python
+# Bodzify API
-API to search and download tracks from mymp3.to in python
+API to dig and download tracks using a genre-based structure